 Graphical user interface (GUI)

-Learn more about Rock Mapper's functionality.
-Here we explain each individual button in Rock Mapper.
+Here we explain the function of each element of the graphical user interface in Rock Mapper.
 Simply hover your mouse over the blue markers to get more information.

 1. Main Page

 When opening Rock Mapper for the first time, this page will be empty.
 As soon as you start mapping underground blast faces, then they will appear on this page.
 They will be sorted from youngest (upper left hand corner) to oldest (lower right hand corner) based on edit date/time.

 All geological mapping and the 3D registration of the face photograph are performed on this page.

 Sampling is only available after face outline has been drawn and a scale bar has been set.

 General > Sync

 After purchasing a licence for Rock Mapper you will receive a Rock Mapper ID, Site ID and password which allows to enable cloud-sync.
 This is needed to get full access to all georeferenced data.
 With the free demo version you can only share face maps as images by email.

 The iPad's built-in magnetic compass is used to measure the orientation (heading) of a blast face.
 The value reported by Rock Mapper is relative to magnetic North (!!).
 In order to get measurements in geographic North the user has to enter the magnetic declination value before mapping.
 Note that the magnetic declination depends on the geographic location (find your magnetic declination here) and varies over time as the Earth's magnetic pole wanders.